09 Dec How to deal with ‘Maskne’

 ‘Maskne’ (mask acne) is one of the not-so-nice side effects of wearing a mask.

-The Covid-19 pandemic of 2020 has made mask wearing compulsory in many settings – and often for prolonged periods of time.
+The Covid-19 pandemic has made mask-wearing compulsory in many settings – and often for prolonged periods of time.
 Whilst it protects others around us, it can also cause itching or skin rashes, as well as making both eczema and acne worse.

 What’s happening to my skin?